 After urban renewal Brunaupark is expected to have a total of 500 housing units.
 The construction of 16 units under rent control would mean that only 3 per cent of the total housing stock would be reserved for low income households.
 According to official statistics, 7.7 percent of the population in the Region of Zürich currently lives in income poverty (defined as having an income below CHF 2259 for single person household and below CHF 3990 CHF for a household with two adults and two children).
-It is therefore obvious that offering only about 3 per cent of all planned housing units below market value, would be inadequate and not respond to the actual housing needs of the local population.
+It is therefore obvious that offering only about 3 per cent of all planned housing needs of the local population.
 It is reasonable to conclude that the entire project - if implemented unchanged - would rather shrink the number of affordable housing units in the city and thus undermine the realization of the right to adequate housing in Zürich.